St John's wort

 - Have manic depression (bipolar disorder)

-- Are taking any of the medicines listed in the section on the drugs St John’s wort may affect
+- Are taking any of the medicines listed in the section about the drugs St John’s wort may affect

 You should not take St John’s wort if you are pregnant as it can increase womb contractions and may increase the risk of miscarriage.
-You should not take St John’s wort if you are breastfeeding as it can pass into your breast milk.
+It can also pass into breast milk so should not be taken if you are breastfeeding.

 If you are going to have an anaesthetic you need to stop taking St John’s wort at least a week before your surgery.